 It makes sense that customer feedback is critical to finding out what your customers like and want from you.
 In fact, studies show that guests would gladly give up some data to a trusted company in exchange for a desirable customer experience.
 According to author Blake Morgan, “personalization” allows businesses to treat their guests more like people and less like wallets.
 The key is to focus on guests, designing great experiences specific to their needs, and telling amazing stories about them.

 However, if you can’t measure something, you can’t improve it.
 That’s why analytics is so important.
 Analytics is the discovery, interpretation, and communication of meaningful patterns of data, and the process of applying those patterns toward effective decision making.

 The Customer of the Future book describes “customer centricity” as focusing on a small group of your most valuable clients and surrounding them with relevant options.
 In other words, find your best customers.
 Then, look for ways to expand your relationship with them.
 Analytics helps companies to be better listeners, provide more relevant experiences, and be where their guests need them.
 What does the information you have about your guests tell you?

 This book asks what real-time offers can you make your customer?
 How can you better meet your guests’ needs throughout their experience?
 They recommend that businesses create special programs for their most loyal customers.
 How could you apply this to your hospitality business?
 What program could you develop for your biggest fans?
 For example, perhaps you can create an incentive program for frequent stays and guest referrals.

 Guest Journeys and Customized Communication

-Consultants Rob Sales & Lori Blass are both former B&B owners & innkeepers.
-As experienced real estate agents, we can advise current and future B&B owners on ways to improve their guest experience.
-We specialize in buying and selling B&B properties, so we have the expertise you need.
-Contact Rob & Lori to help make your dreams come true.
+Consultant Rob Sales, along with his wife Jane, were both former B&B owners and innkeepers.
+As an experienced and licensed real estate agent, Rob can advise current, and future B&B owners, on ways to improve their guest experience.
+Rob specializes in helping people buy and sell B&B properties, so he has the expertise you need.
+Contact Rob to help make your dreams come true.